 Assessing Culture In Practice

 Even Schein admits that “Organizational culture as defined here is difficult to study.”
 At its core, it is still about uncovering the underlying assumptions of behavior.

-In my own experience, there is no substitute for time spent within the culture and deep examination of the behaviors, practices and beliefs.
-This means engaging in in-depth interviews, surveys and observation at all levels of the organization.
+In my own experience, there is no substitute for time spent within the culture and a deep examination of the behaviors, practices, and beliefs.
+This means engaging in in-depth interviews, surveys, and observation at all levels of the organization.

 Schein gives us four lenses to look at culture:

 1. Analyzing the process and content of socialization of new members

 2. Analyzing responses to critical incidents in the organization’s history

 3. Analyzing beliefs values and assumptions of culture creators or carriers

 4. Jointly exploring and analyzing with insiders the anomalies or puzzling features observed or uncovered in interviews

 Taking a similar approach, I worked with a smaller company on a project to help them understand their own culture.
 It was surprising to me how everyone had a bit of understanding of the culture, but not a comprehensive view, and all struggled to answer the question “what is the culture?”